Machine Learning Platforms in 2021

 While most tech companies have feature stores in their machine learning platforms, they are still fairly rare in commercial offerings:

-Google announced in September they would add a managed feature store to GCP’s AI Platform by the end of last year, but that has not yet happened.
+Google announced in September they would add a managed feature store to GCP’s AI Platform by the end of 2020.
+It took them a little longer with the rebranding to GCP Vertex AI.

 List of Platforms